dcwatson/dpack/README.md

 `{% static "compiled/css/site.css" %}` in your templates.
 These assets are also then post-processed by your `STATICFILES_STORAGE`, so you can use things like [Whitenoise](http://whitenoise.evans.io)'s `CompressedManifestStaticFilesStorage` with no extra configuration.

+## Command Line Interface

+DPack comes with a command-line utility, unsurprisingly named `dpack`.
+Run by itself, it will look for a `dpack.yaml` config file and pack any assets it finds according to the config.
+You can specify a config file (`-c`) or Django settings module (`-s`), and dump out the loaded config using `dpack -y`.
+Run `dpack -h` for a full list of options.

 ## Processors

 Processors are simply Python callables that take three arguments: `text` (the processed text so far), `input` (the